 - Generate reports on worker productivity and task performance.

-- It Identifies the areas that need improvement and recommends changes to improve worker efficiency.
+- Identify areas that need improvement and recommend changes to improve worker efficiency.

 - Assist managers in making informed decisions about staffing levels and department restructuring.

 - Assist in the training and development of workers.